quarkusio/quarkus/jakarta/README.md

 To test the Jakarta work, there are two approaches:

 - Use the snapshots we publish nightly
-- Build the `jakarta-rewrite` branch yourself
+- Build the `3.0` branch yourself

 ### Using snapshots

-Snapshots of the `jakarta-rewrite` branch containing the transformed artifacts are published nightly on https://s01.oss.sonatype.org/content/repositories/snapshots/ .
+Snapshots of the `3.0` branch containing the transformed artifacts are published nightly on https://s01.oss.sonatype.org/content/repositories/snapshots/ .

 Add the following snippet to your `pom.xml` to enable the s01 OSSRH snapshots repository: